n8n-io/n8n-docs/docs/reference/configuration.md

 ## Prune Data

 It is possible to prune the execution data.
-This prevents from not exceeding the database's capacity and keep its size moderate.
+This prevents exceeding the database's capacity and keeping its size moderate.
 The execution data gets pruned regularly (default: 1-hour interval).
 All saved execution data older than the max-age will be deleted.
 To delete data of past executions on a rolling basis:

 ```bash
 export EXECUTIONS_DATA_PRUNE=true